valiton-k8s-blueprints/.github/profile/README.md

 The examples repository shows how to use the modules in an actual terraform configuration.
 You should clone the repository as a starting point for your own configuration.
 Using it directly is only recommended for testing the blueprint.
+We also include sample workloads that can be used for testing.